Reputation-based Persuasion Platforms: Persuasion Platforms

 The fact that the reduction is done in linear time (combined with Theorem \ref{thm2} and Corollary \ref{cor3}) implies that there also exists an algorithm for finding an average user utility maximizing platform policy $\sigma^*$ in every persuasion platform problem instance $(\Theta, x^*, \mu)$.
 Moreover, this policy satisfies $U_S(\sigma^*, p^*)=U_S(p^*;x^*)$.
-We denote the policy obtained by applying the algorithm (with respect to the prior user distribution $x^*$) by $BBM(x^*)$.

-\textbf{Achieving the Pareto-frontier.} In practice, a two-sided platform may care about the welfare of both sellers and buyers, aiming to find a balance between the two.
+\paragraph{Achieving the Pareto-frontier} In practice, a two-sided platform may care about the welfare of both sellers and buyers, aiming to find a balance between the two.
 For example, the platform may charge fees from the sellers (which increase when the seller's revenue increases), or the platform wants to preserve the satisfaction of both the users and the sellers to avoid retention.
 Note that since the persuasion problem can be reduced to a problem of market segmentation, the set of feasible platform and sender utilities in the persuasion platform problem has a similar structure as in Figure \ref{bbm-triangle}.
-Therefore, solving the problem of maximizing the average user utility can be used to achieve any pair of sender and platform utilities on the Pareto-frontier: since optimal sender utility (point C in Figure \ref{bbm-triangle}) can be achieved by full revelation of the user type, and since every pair of utilities on the Pareto-frontier is a convex combination of C and B, one can achieve any such point by simply randomizing between the user optimal policy (derived from \cite{bergemann2015}) and the full revelation policy.
+Therefore, solving the problem of maximizing the average user utility can be used to achieve any pair of sender and platform utilities on the Pareto-frontier: since optimal sender utility (point C in Figure \ref{bbm-triangle}) can be achieved by full revelation of the user type, and since every pair of utilities on the Pareto-frontier is a convex combination of C and B, one can achieve any such point by simply randomizing between the user optimal policy (derived from \citealp{bergemann2015}) and the full revelation policy.